Top Autism Schools in Indiana: A Guide for Parents

 The Indiana Resource Center for Autism (IRCA)

 RCA is a reputable organization that offers comprehensive training and consulting services to schools and families across the state.
 They specialize in developing evidence-based programs catered towards students with autism in both general and particular education settings.
-Their commitment to providing tailored support and resources underscores their dedication to enhancing the overall quality of education for students with autism.
+They are committed to providing tailored support and resources.
+This underscores their dedication to enhancing the overall quality of education for students with autism.

 Options Charter School – Indianapolis

-The public charter school mentioned in the previous message adopts the Verbal Behavior approach to support students with autism between the ages of 5 and 22.
-This approach emphasizes functional language and social skills and is designed to cater to the communication and learning needs of individuals with autism spectrum disorder.
-The school maintains a low student-teacher ratio to ensure individualized instruction and personalized attention that caters to the unique learning requirements of each student.
-The school aims to create a supportive and conducive environment for the student’s holistic development and academic progress within the specified age range.
+The public charter school mentioned in the previous message adopts the Verbal Behavior approach.
+This method supports students with autism.
+It caters to individuals aged 5 to 22 years.
+This approach focuses on functional language and social skills.
+It is designed to cater to the communication and learning needs of individuals with autism spectrum disorder.
+The school maintains a low student-teacher ratio.
+This ensures individualized instruction.
+Personalized attention caters to the unique learning requirements of each student.
+The school aims to create a supportive environment for the student’s holistic development.
+It also focuses on academic progress within the specified age range.

 Park Tudor School – Indianapolis

-The Visceral Autism Program has been designed to meet the unique needs of every student, with an impressive 5:1 student-to-staff ratio that ensures personalized attention and support.
+The Visceral Autism Program has been designed to meet the unique needs of every student.
+It features an impressive 5:1 student-to-staff ratio that ensures personalized attention and support.
 The holistic program provides customized social skills and behavior training and a comprehensive academic curriculum.
 This tailor-made combination enables students to grow academically, socially, and emotionally, fostering a supportive and enriching learning environment.

 Crawford County Special Education Cooperative

-The previous response mentioned an educational institution that supports students in Crawford and the surrounding counties, with a special focus on those with autism.
+The previous response mentioned an educational institution.
+It supports students in Crawford and the surrounding counties.
+The institution focuses especially on those with autism.
 The institution’s specialized classrooms and targeted services are crucial in meeting the unique needs of each student.
 Additionally, they offer a WORK program designed specifically for individuals aged 18-22, demonstrating the institution’s commitment to holistic support.
 This program aims to prepare students to transition into adulthood and the workforce.

 Quality Achievement & Success Academy (Q.A.S.) – Noblesville

-The center-based program has been specifically designed to cater to the unique needs of students with autism from kindergarten to 12th grade.
+The center-based program is specifically designed to meet the unique needs of students with autism.
+It supports individuals from kindergarten to 12th grade.
 The program aims to foster a supportive and enriching learning environment using applied behavior analysis and structured teaching techniques.
 With a focus on individualized education plans and personalized attention, the program seeks to address each student’s unique strengths and challenges.
 The program integrates social, emotional, and academic development by emphasizing a holistic approach to promote growth and independence.
 The program empowers students and cultivates essential skills for lifelong success through collaborative efforts involving educators, therapists, and families.

 John Herron High School – Indianapolis